typedb-osi/typedb-cti/README.md

 ![TypeDB Studio](images/query_1.png)

 ## Community
-If you need any technical support or want to engage with this community, you can join the **#typedb-data-cti** channel in the [TypeDB Discord server](https://vaticle.com/typedb).
+If you need any technical support or want to engage with this community, you can join the **#typedb-cti** channel in the [TypeDB Discord server](https://vaticle.com/discord) or join our [Discussion Forum](https://forum.vaticle.com/).